openrndr/openrndr-examples/README.md

 ## Usage

-Clone this repository and import in IntelliJ Idea as a Gradle project.
+Clone this repository and import in IntelliJ IDEA as a Gradle project.
-Individual programs can be run by opening their source files and clicking on the green wedge shaped icon next to the `main` function.
+Individual programs can be run by opening their source files and clicking on the green triangular icon next to the `main` function.

-If you prefer to run the programs from the command line you can type commands like these:
+If you prefer to run the programs from the command line, you can type commands like these:

 ```
 # Linux / Mac